-As a contributing editor at MarieClaire.com, I covered the 2020 presidential primary from Iowa, writing about the changing role of political spouses, the lives of caucus campaign organizers and sitting down with Sen. Elizabeth Warren about why it’s so hard for millennials to have kids.
+As a contributing editor at MarieClaire.com, I covered the 2020 presidential primary from Iowa, writing about the changing role of political spouses, the lives of caucus campaign organizers and sitting down with Sen. Elizabeth Warren to talk about why it’s so hard for millennials to have kids.

 Until January 2019, I was the founding Deputy Opinion Editor at HuffPost.
 Our Opinion section was influential, highly-trafficked, and diverse.
 As Deputy Editor, I edited and published work by high profile writers and thinkers, and columns by first-time writers and experts from a wide range of fields.
 Before launching the Opinion section, I spent two years as HuffPost’s Senior Front Page Editor.